debug-ito/kon-board/kon-board-gen-elm/README.md

-# kon-board core library
+# kon-board-gen-elm

-Core library of kon-board, a simple Web-based meal calendar.
+Generator of Elm front-end of kon-board.

 See [the project README](https://github.com/debug-ito/kon-board).

 ## Author